tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/console_output.rst

 For specific applications, most notably a state estimation, a user may want the numerical solution to *only* be used to reset the environment, while not needing access to the numerical results directly.
-To enable this behavious, the boolean attribute :attr:`~tudatpy.numerical_simulation.propagation_setup.PropagatorProcessingSettings.clear_solution` of the :class:`~tudatpy.numerical_simulation.propagation_setup.PropagatorProcessingSettings` class is provided.
+To enable this behavior, the boolean attribute :attr:`~tudatpy.numerical_simulation.propagation_setup.PropagatorProcessingSettings.clear_solution` of the :class:`~tudatpy.numerical_simulation.propagation_setup.PropagatorProcessingSettings` class is provided.
-When set to try, the numerical results of the propagation are completely deleted after the propagation is performed.
+When set to true, the numerical results of the propagation are completely deleted after the propagation is performed.
 When this option is selected, the numerical results 'live on' *only* in the updated environment models, but are no longer available from the :ref:`propagation results <propagation_results>`.
 This option may be attractive when memory usage of the application is a concern.